-Absolutely oil-free and delicious, these Crispy Baked Onion Rings are a much healthier take on the classic greasy version.
+Absolutely oil-free and delicious, these baked onion rings are a much healthier take on the classic greasy version.
 These will keep you coming back for more!
+We also have a recipe for a baked blooming onion with my vegan chipotle ranch dressing as a dipping sauce that is pretty amazing too!

 Onion rings were a favorite of mine growing up, but I thankfully (and heartfully) gave up my taste for those greasy, oily, deep-fried, fatty monstrosities.
 The onion rings in this recipe come out pretty close to perfection.